Redempt1onzzZZ/FUTURE_v2/README.md

 You can follow `./3_gen_and_conversion/convert.ipynb` and `./3_gen_and_conversion/randomgen.ipynb` to perform conversion and generation with the fine-tuned CodeLlama respectively.
 Remember to change the "model_id" to the catalogue of your merged model.

-## Reproduce Figures in Paper
+## Reproduce Bugs in Paper
+All the bugs FUTURE detected are in `/detected_bugs/reproduction`.
 You can access the statistic pics of bugs with openning the html in `/detected_bugs/statistics`.
-All the bugs FUTURE detected are in `/detected_bugs/reproduction`

 ## Citation
 Please cite our paper if you find it useful: